CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-01-Dojo.md

 now DevOps is turning to the network team looking for integration with the underlying network for performance and segmentation.

-The "Cloud" isn't just a destination; it is becoming an approach to delivering IT services efficiently and effectively.
-You should start focusing on delivering solutions rather than individual devices and feature configuration.
+The "Cloud" isn't just a destination; it is becoming an approach to delivering IT services efficiently, effectively, and quickly.
+You should start focusing on delivering solutions rather than individual devices and features configuration.
 Products must adapt to facilitate automation and efficient integration rather than focusing purely on "nerd knobs".